Unclonable Encryption, Revisited: Introduction

-\paragraph{Our Work.} We revisit the notion of uncloneable encryption of~\cite{BL19} and present two constructions.
-Both of our constructions guarantee reusable security; we can use the same key to encrypt multiple messages.
+\paragraph{Reusability.} We revisit the notion of unclonable encryption of~\cite{BL19} and present two constructions.
+Both of our constructions guarantee semantic security; no information about the message is leaked even if the key is reused.
 The first construction is a private-key scheme (the encryption key is private) while the second construction is a public-key scheme (the encryption key is available to everyone).

-\begin{theorem}[Informal] Assuming post-quantum one-way functions\footnote{A function $f$ is one-way and post-quantum secure if given $f(x)$, where $x \in \{0,1\}^{\secparam}$ is sampled uniformly at random, a quantum polynomial-time (QPT) adversary can recover a pre-image of $f(x)$ with probability negligible in $\secparam$.}, there exists a private-key uncloneable encryption scheme. \end{theorem}
+\begin{theorem}[Informal] Assuming post-quantum one-way functions\footnote{A function $f$ is one-way and post-quantum secure if given $f(x)$, where $x \in \{0,1\}^{\secparam}$ is sampled uniformly at random, a quantum polynomial-time (QPT) adversary can recover a pre-image of $f(x)$ with probability only negligible in $\secparam$.}, there exists a private-key unclonable encryption scheme. \end{theorem}

-\begin{theorem}[Informal] Assuming the existence of post-quantum public-key encryption schemes\footnote{An encryption scheme is said to be a post-quantum public-key encryption scheme if any quantum polynomial-time (QPT) adversary can distinguish encryptions of two equal-length messages $m_0,m_1$ with only negligible probability.}, there exists a public-key uncloneable encryption scheme. \end{theorem}